 University of Western Australia

-The Faculty of Medicine, Dentistry and Health Sciences at UWA is ranked 2nd in Australia for Medicine.
+The Faculty of Health and Medical Sciences at UWA is ranked 2nd in Australia for Medicine.

 The Faculty’s medical graduates enjoy the highest salaries in Australia ($68,130) and have a solid rate of course satisfaction (84%).